 In both cases, Mr. Perles was able to combine legislative resources with the power of public opinion to create a unique remedy for a seemingly hopeless situation.

 The Flatow case was the first of many cases brought by various law firms against the Islamic Republic of Iran.
-The Fay and Perles litigation team has obtained two more judgments against the Islamic Republic of Iran with the cumulative value of nearly $1 billion US dollars and played a significant role in the passage of legislation that compensated our clients with money drawn against Iranian assets, frozen in this country since 1979.
+Since then, the Perles litigation teams have obtained over a dozen judgments against the Islamic Republic of Iran with the cumulative value of several billion US dollars and played a significant role in the passage of multiple pieces of legislation that compensated our clients.

 Please see Representative Matters section for more details on these and other cases.

-Our firm has extensive and highly placed contacts with congressional and administrative agency personnel; with top university academics in the field of international relations and international law; with legal scholars and judicial branch alumni and with expert law enforcement and security public officials and professionals.
+Our firm has extensive and highly placed contacts with congressional and administrative agency personnel; with top university academics in the field of international relations and international law; and with legal scholars, judicial branch alumni, expert law enforcement and public officials and professionals.

 When you utilize the Perles Law Firm, P.C. you are well connected to resources at every level and in every branch of government, both across the country and across the globe.